Privacy

 The default setting for new goals is public, with private data.
 What this means is that anyone can view your graph, but they cannot see your specific datapoint values or comments.
 You can adjust your default so that new goals are always private by checking the Make private box in your account settings, in the new goal defaults section.

 You can change these settings in the Privacy section of the Settings tab below the graph image.
+Once you've changed the settings, click "Update Privacy" to apply them, and they'll take effect immediately.

 Screenshot of the privacy options, including the options to "make this goal private", "make the datapoints public", "show hashtags from comments on the graph" and "make this goal featured - will appear in the featured gallery"